harumuki/gyorgy.fleischmann.hu/_posts/2020-06-20-Valerie_Dore-The_Night.md

 I know you can make it right
 I'm still waiting now
 Waiting for the love I need
-If you want me too there's something don't understand I don't know
+If you want me too
+There's something don't understand
+I don't know

 So many things we have